zhang-mickey/PETs/README.md

 do we garble f?

 #### free-XOR
 For an XOR gate, no garbled table is created.
+Alice chooses a random number R of the same length as the labels,

+#### non-garbled outputs
+Alice uses the real values (0 or 1) as labels for the output wires.
+Bob learns the result directly, without further communication.
+Only applicable if Bob should learn the result.

 ## Homomorphic encryption
 Implementing MPC using HE